bagnaram/bagnaram.github.io/_posts/2019-10-26-taiwan-japan-2.md

 </div>

-# Finalizations
+# Finalization

 All in all, this was definitely a level-setting experience for me.
 Between the week long cycling trip, to meeting and seeing old friends in Japan, it was truly an experience to take me out of my setting.
 I used the opportunity to have some context change and think about life and some of the key decisions and pathway my life had to offer.
 Above all, it was an experience to enjoy and cherish.
 These types of trips are enjoyable to me because it opens the eyes to new life experiences that we don't get just in the workplace.
 It set a sense of purpose in my life and a renewed vigor to my future.
 I hope a similar experience can be had to all folks, but in reality it isn't the case.
 I am truly blessed to have the resources to go on such an adventure, and I hope this can inspire some future adventurers, and also meet new friends along the way!

 ## Here is a link to the entire album